sextanet/laravel-files/README.md

 $file = $user->addFile($uploaded_file); // using your default disk from config/filesystems.php
 ```

-Or passing the name, for example: `new_name`, will preserve the extension, so, it will generate `new_name.mp4`
+Or passing the name, for example: `new_name`, will preserve the extension, so, it will store as `new_name.mp4`

 ```php
 $uploaded_file = request()->your_file; // let's supose you have "a_video.mp4"